Ben Pasternak (PASTERNAK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ben Pasternak Historical Price

-According to the latest data gathered on Ben Pasternak live price page, the current price of Ben Pasternak is 0.00991457USD.
-The circulating supply of Ben Pasternak(PASTERNAK) is 999.87M PASTERNAK , giving it a market capitalization of $10.08M.
+According to the latest data gathered on Ben Pasternak live price page, the current price of Ben Pasternak is 0.00345116USD.
+The circulating supply of Ben Pasternak(PASTERNAK) is 999.87M PASTERNAK , giving it a market capitalization of $3.45M.

 The Ben Pasternak Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PASTERNAK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.